Hunter and Central Coast Development Corporation

 New additions to the site include social seating, hammocks, inlaid trampolines, landscaped gardens and new trees.
 This has created an inviting haven for teenage girls and the wider community to enjoy.

-The Safer Cities program
+Safer Cities workshop

 Safer Cities is funded by the NSW Government and led by Transport for NSW.